 The full-time faculty percentage at City College - Gainesville is 17%.
 This is lower than the national average of 47%.

 Find out more about the retention and graduation rates at City College - Gainesville.

 During the 2017-2018 academic year, there were 159 undergraduates at City College - Gainesville with 123 being full-time and 36 being part-time.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of City College - Gainesville, see our tuition and fees and room and board pages.

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At City College - Gainesville, approximately 96% of students took out student loans averaging $8,864 a year.
-That adds up to $35,456 over four years for those students.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
+At City College - Gainesville, approximately 88% of students took out student loans averaging $7,963 a year.
+That adds up to $31,852 over four years for those students.

-The student loan default rate at City College - Gainesville is 11.1%.
-This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.
+The student loan default rate at City College - Gainesville is 10.5%.
+This is about the same as the national default rate of 10.1%.

 Contact details for City College - Gainesville are given below.